MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

     - Name: **IPollResultsService**
     - Scope: **public**

-4. In **IPollResultsService** interface, declare a method using the following information:
+4. In **IPollResultsService** interface, declare a method with following information:
     - Return type: **void**
     - Name: **AddVote**
     - Parameter:
         - Name: **game**
         - Type: **SelectedGame**

-5. Declare a method using the following information:
+5. Declare a method with following information:
     - Name: **GetVoteResult**
     - Return type: **SortedDictionary**<**SelectedGame**,**int**>

 ####	Task 2: Define an implementation for the service

-1. Create a new class using the following information:
+1. Create a new class with following information:
     - Folder: **Services**
     - Name: **PollResultsService**